henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 5. EDF Files

-EDF stands for European Data Format.
 EDF/EDF+ files are used to store physiological recordings such as EEG.

 In NeuroSignalLab, the PhysioNet motor-imagery recordings are stored as EDF+ files.
 These files contain the EEG signals and annotation information.